-Year Target and Implementation Steps Evaluation Area Explore feasibility of investing in one or more CDFIs to provide improved access to Outreach 2022 affordable mortgage lending to consumers in high-needs rural regions.
-Conduct industry research and engage CDFIs to acquire data and contribute to improving knowledge.
-Perform quantitative and qualitative analysis to inform investment structure and the maximum total investment amount.
-Establish investment objective and determine scope requirements.
-Examine organizational structure to determine roles and responsibilities.
-Pursue legal, regulatory, and other essential guidance from necessary If successful, develop an implementation strategy and deploy the investment in years 2 and 3.
+2022 Explore feasibility of investing in one or more CDFIs to provide improved access to affordable mortgage lending to consumers in high-needs rural regions.

+- Conduct industry research and engage CDFIs to acquire information. - Perform quantitative and qualitative analysis to inform investment structure and the maximum total investment amount. - Establish investment objective and determine scope requirements.
+Examine organizational structure to determine roles and responsibilities. - Pursue legal, regulatory, and other essential guidance from necessary stakeholders. - If approved and consistent with our charter, develop an implementation strategy and deploy the investment in years 2 and 3.